The Food Industry: Structure and Economics

 - Describe and analyze strategies of agri-food companies

-- Describe the globalization processes of agri-food companies
+- Understand and evaluate the globalization processes of agri-food companies

 - Use basic economic and management models to analyze issues related to the organization of the food industry